• Skip to primary navigation

 All of the ingredients needed to make the recipe laid out on a gray background.

-How to Make Vegan Lasagna Soup
+How to Make It

 First, boil the raw sunflower seeds in water for 10 minutes and then blend the softened seeds with fresh water to make the sunflower cream (Photo 1).
 Set it aside until later.
-Next, saute onions in a large pan until soft and translucent.
+Next, saute onions in a large pot until soft and translucent.
 Add the garlic and dried seasonings and let it cook for a few minutes to toast the spices (Photo 2).

 A collage of photos showing how to make the recipe in 6 easy steps.